 In 2018, Tobias held a pre-doctoral fellowship at Northwestern University, Evanston, Il.
 USA.

-Keywords: ekonomisk sociologi economic sociology phenomenology pragmatism natural resources (e)valuations forecast sociology of prediction
+Keywords: valuation studies ekonomisk sociologi economic sociology phenomenology pragmatism natural resources (e)valuations forecast sociology of prediction sociology of the future

 Also available at